 Although California employers are not required to provide holiday pay benefits, many do.

-Employers generally use one of two ways to provide holiday benefits for you.
-They can either:
+Therefore, many California employers use one of two ways to provide holiday benefits for workers.
+They may either:

 - pay a premium rate for hours worked on the holiday.8

-Employers who provide a paid day off will usually give it on the holiday itself or, if the holiday falls
+Employers who provide a paid day off will usually give it on the holiday itself.
+If the holiday falls on a weekend, then you can typically take the day off

 - on the preceding Friday or